 20. end

 When sending recommendation values using TRR, if the recommending node has been blacklisted by the recommender node, the evaluating node checks if it has been blacklisted on his trust table as well.
-If it is blacklisted, it comes to the conclusion that this particular node is indeed malicious and isolates it right away by deleting all information about it and avoiding any further interactions with the malicious node.
+If it is blacklisted, it concludes that this particular node is indeed malicious and isolates it immediately by deleting all information about it and avoiding any further interactions with the malicious node.

 2.5.
 Deep Reinforcement Learning Model